Motion Mappings for Continuous Bilateral Teleoperation: Mapping by Iterative Method

 \section{Mapping by Iterative Method}

-A promising way to build the mappings \eqref{pos_basic_mapping}--\eqref{ori_basic_mapping} is to use a diffeomorphism, which is an invertible and differentiable mapping.
-For this, we extend the diffeomorphic matching method in \cite{Perrin2016} by including orientations.
-In this section, we compute $\bm \Phi_x(\bm{x})$, $\bm \Phi_q(\bm{x})$ as a composition of $K$ locally weighted translations and rotations $\phi_1(\bm{x}),\ldots,\phi_K(\bm{x})$ and $\varphi_1(\bm{x}),\ldots,\varphi_K(\bm{x})$, respectively.
+A promising way to build the mappings \eqref{pos_basic_mapping}--\eqref{ori_basic_mapping} is to use a smooth diffeomorphism.
+For this, we extend the \textit{fast diffeomorphic matching} method in \cite{Perrin2016} by including orientations.
+In this section, we compute $\bm \Phi_x(\bm{x})$, $\bm \Phi_q(\bm{x})$ as a composition of $K$ locally weighted translations and rotations $\bm\phi_1(\bm{x}),\ldots,\bm\phi_K(\bm{x})$ and $\bm\varphi_1(\bm{x}),\ldots,\bm\varphi_K(\bm{x})$, respectively.
 And we explain how to find their optimal parameters such that the properties defined in Section \ref{sec::problem} are respected.